 The combination of adrenaline in your body and past traumatic events that are stored in buried memories, as though they were ongoing and still happening in the present moment, can cause your personal surveillance system to set off an alarm that seems to be firing unreliably or when it doesn’t need to.

-Symptoms that are telling you that your nervous system is wired and needs support and recovery:
+Signs and symptoms that your nervous system is wired and needs support and recovery:

 · Hypervigilance